Speaklitycs/Speaklytics---backend/README.md

 # Speaklytics Backend

 Welcome to the backend repository of Speaklytics, a powerful analytics platform designed to provide insightful data about your own speeches.
+You can find app frontend at https://github.com/Speaklitycs/Speaklytics---frontend.

 ## Installation